ska-telescope/mid-cbf-mcs/tests/data/README.txt

 Prior to a given test, the DMs corresponding to the receptors that do NOT belong to the subarray under test, are removed.

-This files contains 3 instances of the delay model object to be obtained for the TMC emulator, used for the purpose of simulating 3 periodic updates (events).
+This file contains 3 instances of the delay model object to be obtained from the TMC emulator, used for the purpose of simulating 3 periodic updates (events).